 The Nioxin system (1, 2, 3.
 4, 5 and 6) kits include a shampoo, a conditioner and a scalp treatment lotion for thinning hair.
 All of these are used by men and women, for both pattern hair loss and generalized thinning.
 Nioxin was acquired by Proctor & Gamble in 2008.
 Make sure to check out the company’s Instagram and YouTube channel.

 Nioxin Shampoo Recommended by Alyssa Milano

 Alyssa Milano was in the news last year due to her major hair loss and shedding due to Covid-19.
-Last month, she said that her hair regrowth was aided by Nutrafol supplements and Nioxin shampoo and conditioner.
+Recently, she said that her hair regrowth was aided by Nutrafol supplements and Nioxin shampoo and conditioner.

-Even more impressive, the system kits have a combined 22,800 reviews on Amazon.
+Even more impressive, the system kits have a combined over 25,000 reviews on Amazon.
 At an average rating of 4.4 stars out of 5, this is pretty impressive for a shampoo and conditioner related hair loss product.
 Of course Amazon has a huge problem of fake reviews, so it is also good to check customer opinions on other sites selling Nioxin.
 The most popular of these include Wal Mart, Costco and Walgreens.

 According to the company’s website: